DePayFi/public-documentation/docs/payments/tips/widget.md

 `token` - The address of the token you want to receive

-`receiver` - The address receiving the donation.
+`receiver` - The address receiving the tip.
 Always double check that you've set the right address.

 #### amount